Mu2tini/frontend-test/README.md

 - Job description
 - Pay

-The details view should have an "Create application"-button if an application is not already registered for truck driver (in this case it should state that the driver has alredy has applied).
-Clicking on this button MUST perform a REST call to register the application.
+The details view should have a "Create application"-button if an application is not already registered for truck driver, otherwise it should state that the truck driver has alredy has applied.
+Clicking on the "Create application"-button MUST perform a REST call to register the application.

 ## Backend

 Take a look in `db.json`.
 The REST api is whatever `npm run start-server` gives you.
-Basically i CRUD api where you can GET, PUT, POST or DELETE on all collections.
+Basically a CRUD api where you can GET, PUT, POST or DELETE on all collections.

 The backend has three collections: